sourav-kundu/puppeteer-browserstack/README.md

 ## Supported browser versions

+Puppeteer tests can be run on BrowserStack in the following browsers (including versions):
-BrowserStack Puppeteer tests in beta supports `chrome` browser version 72 and above across different versions of Windows and macOS operating systems.
+1. `chrome` browser version `72` and above across different versions of Windows and macOS operating systems mentioned below.
+2. `firefox` browser version `86` and above across all supported OS versions as mentioned below.

 You can use the `browser_version` capability to specify the version of the browser where you want to run your tests.
 We support values like `latest-beta`, `latest`, `latest-1`, `latest-2` and so on, in the `browser_version` capability so specify the current beta, latest or latest-n browser version to run your tests.